ABHA Card vs Ayushman Card: Comparison & Benefits | PolicyX

 Health Insurer Network Hospitals

-ABHA Card vs Ayushman Card: FAQS
+ABHA Card vs Ayushman Card: FAQs

 No, the ABHA Card and the Ayushman Card are not the same.
 While both are initiatives under the Ayushman Bharat program, they serve different purposes.
 The ABHA Card is a digital health ID for managing health records, while the Ayushman Card provides financial protection for healthcare to eligible families.